Nusiq/regolith-filters/system_template/README.md

 Properties of the dictionary inside the `_map.py` list:
 - `source` - the path to the source file relative to the folder of the sytem.
+  The source is treated as a glob pattern if it contains `*` or `?` characters.
+  Using glob patterns is useful in combination with the `AUTO` keyword for the target file.
 - `target` - the destination of the file.
 Remember to include `RP` or `BP` in the destination path to output it to a resource or behavior pack.
 Alternatively, you can use the `AUTO` keyword to automatically map the file to the resource